imotepe/springWebApp/demo/docs/api.md

 You can also provide `email` instead of `username`; both values are evaluated case-insensitively but only one identifier is required alongside the password.
 JWT payloads now include `homeOrganizationId` so downstream services can scope UI/session logic without an additional lookup.
 Accounts whose status is not `ACTIVE` cannot authenticate; they produce `403 FORBIDDEN`.
 If a user's optional `expiresAt` timestamp (ISO-8601) is reached, the platform automatically marks them `EXPIRED` on the next login attempt and denies authentication.

+Organization-scoped users also require an active subscription for their home organization.
+If the subscription is expired, suspended, or cancelled the API returns `403 FORBIDDEN` for every `/api/**` request.

 ---

 ### Organization Scoping